NHSDigital/nia-patient-switching-standard-adaptor/README.md

 This endpoint finalizes the EHR transfer process.
 If you do not call this endpoint after receiving an EHR from the migratestructuredrecord enpoint, then you risk the losing practise triggering off the manual postal transfer.

-Required fields:
+To use this endpoint, you need to provide the following headers:

-- CONVERSATION_ID: ID from the initial request.
+- CONVERSATIONID: ID from the initial request.
-- CONFIRMATION_RESPONSE: Status of the EHR integration.
+- CONFIRMATIONRESPONSE: Status of the EHR integration.
     - ACCEPTED: EHR integration successful.
     - FAILED_TO_INTEGRATE: Error encountered; triggers postal process.